Teacher teaching students

 OUTREACH

 Our faculty and graduate students have worked with the Simpson Center for the Humanities on public scholarship initiatives by teaching publicly engaged graduate seminars and by connecting with teachers in high schools and community colleges across Seattle.
 We have co-sponsored local festivals of Asian American, Jewish, Latin American, South Asian, and Queer cinemas.
-We have also collaborated in various ways with the UW Film Club, First Year Programs, the LUX Film Production Club, the Northwest Film Forum, the Red Badge Project, and the Seattle International Film Festival.
-Expanding our outreach efforts to include more diverse communities is a top priority.
+We have also collaborated in various ways with the UW Film Club, First Year Programs, the LUX Film Production Club, the Northwest Film Forum, the Red Badge Project, the Seattle International Film Festival, and the Walla Walla Movie Crush.

 CONTACT